Spontaneous abortion, by definition, is death of the fetus; it may increase the risk of spontaneous abortion in

 If products of conception remain in the uterus after spontaneous abortion, vaginal bleeding may occur, sometimes after a delay of hours to days.
 Infection may also develop, causing fever, pain, and sometimes sepsis.

 Characteristic Symptoms and Signs in Spontaneous Abortions

-Missed abortion is suspected if the uterus does not progressively enlarge or if quantitative β-hCG is low for gestational age or does not double within 48 to 72 h.
+Missed abortion is suspected if the uterus does not progressively enlarge or if quantitative beta-hCG is low for gestational age or does not double within 48 to 72 h.
 Missed abortion is confirmed if ultrasonography shows any of the following:

-For recurrent pregnancy loss , testing to determine the cause of abortion is necessary (see Recurrent Pregnancy Loss).
+For recurrent pregnancy loss, testing to determine the cause of abortion is necessary.

 For threatened abortion, treatment is observation.
 No evidence suggests that bed rest decreases risk of subsequent completed abortion.

 For inevitable, incomplete, or missed abortions, treatment is uterine evacuation or waiting for spontaneous passage of the products of conception.
-Evacuation usually involves suction curettage at < 12 wk, dilation and evacuation at 12 to 23 wk, or medical induction (for women without prior uterine surgery) at > 16 to 23 wk (for treatment of late fetal death, see Stillbirth).
+Evacuation usually involves suction curettage at < 12 wk, dilation and evacuation at 12 to 23 wk, or medical induction at > 16 to 23 wk (eg, with misoprostol).
 The later the uterus is evacuated, the greater the likelihood of placental bleeding, uterine perforation by long bones of the fetus, and difficulty dilating the cervix.
 These complications are reduced by preoperative use of osmotic cervical dilators (eg, laminaria), misoprostol, or mifepristone (RU 486).

 If complete abortion is suspected, uterine evacuation need not be done routinely.
 Uterine evacuation can be done if bleeding occurs and/or if other signs indicate that products of conception may be retained.